Q: How would you label your novels?

 A: I study scripture and then I write.
 Are my portrayals and interpretations totally accurate?
 Probably in part, but we’ll have to wait until Jesus returns for the full revelation.

 A: I sent query letters to approximately forty agents and publishing companies and heard nothing.
 The facts stared me in the face: I am an unknown without a major platform who writes prophetic books that no publishing company wants to take a chance on.
 Thus, I now publish my own books.

 Q: Who designed your book covers, wrote the advertising blurbs, and prepared the books for printing?

 A: Self-publishing means the author wears quite a few hats and has to learn on the run what to do.
-I am thankful for Dorothy, my editor, who puts up with me and I am thankful for CorelDRAW.
+I am thankful for CorelDRAW which I have used to design each book cover.

 Q: Who are your favorite novelists?

 A: Writing has always been a struggle for me.
 So, when I felt I was supposed to write fiction, I decided to read mystery novels.
 I went to the local library, looked at the mystery section and checked out 8 to 10 books, beginning with authors whose names started with the letter A. I read the first ten to twenty pages of a novel and if the author failed to capture my attention, I started another book.
 In this fashion, I worked my way through the alphabet.
 My favorite novelists ended up being: James Lee Burke, Michael Connelly, Ed Gorman, Steve Hamilton, Ian Rankin, Peter Robinson, and William Tapply.

 Here is a list of random things I wrote about myself on Facebook: